changeworld/azure-docs.pl-pl/articles/data-factory/v1/data-factory-create-datasets.md

     "name": "<name of dataset>",
     "properties": {
-        "type": "<type of dataset: AzureBlob, AzureSql etc...>", "external": <boolean flag to indicate external data. only for input datasets>, "linkedServiceName": "<Name of the linked service that refers to a data store.>", "structure": [
+        "type": "<type of dataset: AzureBlob, AzureSql etc...>", "external": "<boolean flag to indicate external data. only for input datasets>", "linkedServiceName": "<Name of the linked service that refers to a data store.>", "structure": [
             {